-Our experienced attorneys have worked many cases in which employers or insurance companies denied employees their benefits.
-We offer a free consultation so that you can find out if your case is valid, and could review the facts of your injury or illness and explain the law involved without charging attorney fees unless your denial is overturned.
+If you need trusted legal guidance about the best steps moving forward, we invite you to reach out for a confidential case review.
+We have handled many cases in which employers or insurance companies denied employees their workers’ compensation benefits.
+We offer a free consultation so that you can find out if your case is valid, and there are no upfront fees to worry about.

 Generally, benefits can be denied for one of several reasons.
 The company’s chosen workers’ compensation physician may report that the injury could not have happened at work, the injury is not as severe as the employee believes, the injury was preexisting, or the employee did not see a doctor promptly.
 A physician’s negative opinion can lead to denied benefits.